sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/others.md

 ![parts](./../../../../zh/maix/m1s/other/assets/others/parts.jpg)

-The camera can be assembled in two directions: the camera shooting direction is the same to the screen or the camera shooting direction is on the opposite to the screen.
+The camera can be assembled in two directions: the camera shooting direction is the same to the screen or the camera shooting direction is opposite to the screen.

 ### Same to the screen